everdark/k9/neural_nets/README.md

 Rscript render.R
 ```

-One needs to setup the environment variable `PYTHON_PATH` to locate the python executable for `reticulate`.
+One may need to setup the environment variable `PYTHON_PATH` to locate the python executable for `reticulate`.
 For example:

 ```sh
 PYTHON_PATH=/usr/bin/python3 Rscript render.R
 ```

+The path can also be a `virtualenv` or a `condaenv` path.

 ## Plotly Output